UCDavisLibrary/ava/docs/methods.md

 ### Quality Control Methods

-For quality control, each boundary for a second time against the official description and the approved maps.
+For quality control, check each boundary for a second time against the official description and the approved maps.
 Having a second (or even third) check each boundary ensures that the data matches as closely to the official description as we can make it.

 The process should proceed as follows:
 1. Pick a boundary from the “Quality Control” issues to check.